Disappearance of Christopher Kerze

-Christopher Matthew Kerze (February 19, 1973 - disappeared April 20, 1990) is a missing American teenager from Eagan, Minnesota who was last seen on April 20, 1990.
+Christopher Matthew Kerze (February 19, 1973 – disappeared April 20, 1990) is a missing American teenager from Eagan, Minnesota, who was last seen on April 20, 1990.
 His abandoned vehicle was found two days after his disappearance.
 He is one of the many missing people featured in Soul Asylum's music video for "Runaway Train".

 Disappearance

 On April 20, 1990, Kerze reportedly stayed home from school indicating that he was sick.
-The family vehicle, a blue 1988 Dodge Caravan, was missing when his parents returned home later that day.
-They found a note from Kerze stating that he would be back by 6 p.m. unless he got lost – which was unusual, as the word lost was underlined twice on the note.
-At the time of his disappearance Christopher was wearing a light denim blue trench coat, a size large black sweatshirt, size 29M Bugle Boy brand blue jeans, a black leather belt, and size 30 JC Penney brand underwear with a blue stripe on the elastic band, brown leather boat shoes in size 11, white crew socks, a black Swatch watch, and a black bi-fold leather wallet with his Minnesota driver’s license.
-The family then received a letter from Duluth, Minnesota on April 21, 1990 saying that Kerze had lied about being sick in order to gain usage of the van and go "to not even I know where."
+The family van was missing when his parents returned home later that day.
+They found a note from Kerze stating that although something important had come up he would be back by 6 p.m. unless he got lost – which was unusual, as the word "lost" was underlined twice on the note.

+The family received a letter from Duluth, Minnesota, on April 21, 1990, saying that Kerze had lied about being sick in order to gain usage of the van and go "to not even I know where."
 The note further stated that he intended to end his life and apologized for this to his loved ones.

 Kerze had an O.F.
 Mossberg & Sons 20-gauge shotgun with him, although he had not taken any ammunition.
 Authorities have speculated that he may have discarded the gun but they are not certain of that.
 The van was located abandoned two days later on April 22, 1990, near Grand Rapids, Minnesota.